bradut/SlingBox-Channel-Changer-Server/README.md

      The wrapper will automatically change this value to `null` if it is older than 100 seconds, based on the fact that, every 90 second, Slinger display on its console information about each of its slinboxess that are currently streaming.<br />
      The values of this setting can be either `null` or the date-time of the last event in the format `"2023-12-07T18:54:05"`.

-  - `tvGuideUrl`: This is an OPTIONAL setting to indicate that the TV Guide URL for a certain slingBox is different than the server-wide TV Guide URL.<br />
+  - `tvGuideUrl`: This setting indicates that the TV Guide URL for a certain slingBox is **different** than the server-wide TV Guide URL (See the explanations about `config.ini`).<br /><be />
+    In the example above, the configuration of  **slingbox_1** which has a **digital** video-source:
-    For example, above is a configuration where **slingbox_1**, having a **digital** video-source, uses the TV Guide with the URL `http://192.168.1.10/TvGuideDigitalCanada/TvGuide.html` instead if the server-wide TV Guide for analogue channels `http://192.168.1.10/TvGuideWebSite/TvGuide.html` defined below for all other slingboxes.
+      - uses the TV Guide with the URL `http://192.168.1.10/TvGuideDigitalCanada/TvGuide.html`
+      - instead if the server-wide TV Guide for analogue channels `http://192.168.1.10/TvGuideWebSite/TvGuide.html` defined at the bottom of the file for all other slingboxes.

 - The server-wide settings in SlingBoxStatus.json are:
   - `urlBase`: From `config.ini` - see Slinger's documentation.